 Phytolacca americana or American Pokeweed is known by many names, Phytolacca decandra, American Nightshade, Skoke, Virginian Pokeweed, Garget, Inkberry, Pokeberry, Poke Salad, Pokeweed, CoakumRed Weed, Virginian Poke, Red Ink Plant, Polk Salad, Poke Root, Pigeon Berry, Dyer’s Grapes, Crowberry, Crimson Berry Plant, Cokan, Cancer Jalap, or Chon Grass.

-It is a poisonous, herbaceous perennial that is native to North America or the United States.
+It is poisonous.
+It is a herbaceous perennial.
+It is native to North America.
 It belongs to the Phytolaccaeae family of plants.
-It is an upright plant that can grow up to 2.5m or 8ft.
+It is an upright plant.
+It grows to 2.5m or 8ft.
 It has oval-shaped medium green leaves that turn a tinge of reddish-purple in autumn.
 The stems could be green or reddish-purple.

-Plant Phytolacca americana in moist and fertile soil in the sun or partial shade.
+Plant Phytolacca americana in moist and fertile soil.
+Grow it in the sun or partial shade.
 Propagate by seed in spring.
-It is generally pest-free but prone to viruses.
-Phytolacca americana is used in Chinese medicine and called chuíxù shānglù 垂序商陸.
+It is generally pest-free.
+But it is prone to viruses.
+Phytolacca americana is used in Chinese medicine and it is called chuíxù shānglù 垂序商陸.